dodyg/practical-aspnetcore/README.md

   * [Echo Server](https://github.com/dodyg/practical-aspnetcore/tree/master/web-sockets)

     This is the simplest web socket code you can write.
 It simply returns what you sent.
+It does not handle the closing of the connection.
+It does not handle data that is larger than buffer.

 * **Misc (3)**